vijaykumarganji1/Robust_MGT-Detectors/README.md

   - Review
 - The dataset originally contained machine-generated text from GPT.
 - We additionally generated text using **LLaMA** and **Mistral**.
-- A portion of the AI-generated text was paraphrased using a Pegasus-based paraphraser.

 ##### iii. **Medical Data**
 **Dataset Overview:**